lmassaron/overfitting/README.md

 # overfitting
-Build a model that will give accurate predictions on unseen data
+Build a model in Python that will give accurate predictions on unseen data